It4innovations/hyperqueue/docs/jobs/resources.md

 * CPUs are automatically detected as resource named "cpus" (more in [CPU resources](cresources.md)).

-* Nvidia GPUs that are available when a worker is started are automatically detected under the resource name `gpus`.
-You can use the environment variable `CUDA_VISIBLE_DEVICES` when starting a worker to override the list of available GPUs:
+* GPUs that are available when a worker is started are automatically detected under the resource name `gpus`.
+You can use the environment variables `CUDA_VISIBLE_DEVICES`, `HIP_VISIBLE_DEVICES` or `ROCR_VISIBLE_DEVICES` when starting a worker to override the list of available GPUs:

 ```bash
 $ CUDA_VISIBLE_DEVICES=2,3 hq worker start